ntschaef/radical_civility/radical_civility.md

 This bears repeating, since it not only strengthens the existing oppressive civility, but also seeks to exclude legacies that are currently defended.

-**If this harm is ever used to divide a community, it is the responsibility of the entire community to defend itself lest material harm be normalized.**
+If this harm is ever used to divide a community, it is the responsibility of the entire community to defend itself lest material harm be normalized.

-<h3>Simple Examples</h3>
+Simple Examples
 Below are three simplified examples of how this praxis may be implemented.
 The first will address the case when normality is readjusted when new information is discovered.
 The last two will address how to react to new hostile civilities (subnormal and excessive).
 All will be simplified to only consider the inclusion of an additional street into an established community.
 Also the reader should not confuse the examples below as the only solution, but simply an example that likely will not work in all cases.

-<span style="text-decoration:underline;">Readjusting normality</span>
+Readjusting normality

 Consider the case that a family from the new street includes an unknown abusive relationship.
 It is a very real possibility that the abused will be ignorant of their situation or unable to speak about it, which is why cooperation with peoples beyond that of a representative should be the objective.
 Ideally the abuser would adjust to the pressures of the changing community and reflect the external promotion of those that need help; extending it to those that they previously abused.
 This should not be counted on though since the legacy of abuse has likely been institutionalized in the household as civil.
 The more likely scenario will be that the abuse is identified before the abuser succumbs to outside pressure and normality is redefined (via the community’s civil reports) to establish “safety” or “non-abuse” as excessive within the community consciousness.